| | |

 Download my 4-day mountain biking itinerary to Tucson!
 This is your ultimate guide to epic trails and the best route recommendations.
 It’s packed with tips, links, and local secrets.
 Grab it now and start planning your trip to Saguaro country!

-Planning Your Catalina State Park & 50-Year Trail Rides
+How to ride Catalina State Park & The 50-Year Trail

 How hard, really, is 50-Year Trail?
 Lower 50-Year Trail is rated blue (intermediate) on TrailForks and I’d say that is pretty accurate.
 There are some technical sections that you can bypass.
 Upper 50-Year Trail is rated black on TrailForks (advanced) and that is accurate as well.
 There are some steep climbs and lots of rock features with high-stakes exposure and maneuvering.

-🚻 Bathrooms: There are no bathrooms at the trailhead.
+There are NO bathrooms or water at the trailhead.

-📅 How many days: You really only need one day at Catalina State Park since there aren’t that many trails to explore.
+You really only need one day at Catalina State Park since there aren’t that many trails to explore.
+Unless you love it and want to go back!

 Need gear recs?